ashikajith/ashikajith.github.io/_posts/2019-03-17-lazy_enumerator_with_files.md

 # "LINE 6: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod\n",
 # "LINE 12: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod\n"]

-# After executing the above line the file object will point at Line 13 of the file, to get it back to the beginning of the file
+# After executing the above line the file object will point at Line 13 of the file
-# execute the below code
+# In-order to get the pointer back to the beginning of the file execute the below code
-file.rewind # Note*
+file.rewind

 ```